Sekula34/minishell/README.md

 ## Tests
 We mainly used this tester from github: https://github.com/zstenger93/42_minishell_tester.
-Other than that we tested by hand;
+Other than that we tested by hand.

 Made by Filip Seles and Willem van der Vorst